wpilibsuite/frc-docs/source/docs/software/commandbased/pid-subsystems-commands.rst

 PIDCommands
 -----------

 The ``PIDCommand`` class allows users to easily create commands with a built-in PIDController.
 As with PIDSubsystem, users can create a PIDCommmand by subclassing the ``PIDCommand`` class.
-However, as with many of the other command classes in the command-based library, users may want to save code by defining a PIDCommand :ref:`inline <docs/software/commandbased/convenience-features:Inline command definitions>`.
+However, as with many of the other command classes in the command-based library, users may want to save code by defining a PIDCommand :ref:`inline <docs/software/commandbased/convenience-features:Inline Command Definitions>`.

 Using a PIDCommand
 ^^^^^^^^^^^^^^^^^^